 Plumbing System – Burst and Leaky Pipes

-Loose faucets or hardened, cracked sink gaskets can cause water leaks in the bathroom.
-Even if it appears that a leak has been fixed, there may be other undetected leaks.
-In addition, homes with old plumbing systems or outdated materials such as corroded cast iron pipes are at higher risk of bathroom flooding.
+Homes with old plumbing systems or outdated materials, such as corroded cast iron pipes, are more likely to instigate a flooded bathroom floor.
 These materials may not be able to handle the high-pressure water flow required by modern bathrooms.

 Low Temperatures – Be aware of Freezing